Nice and EV does it

 Although hybrids are what's being hyped and what's selling, interest in electric cars/electric vehicles/EVs continues to tick along nicely.
 And eerily silently.

 Little wonder: they cost next to nothing to run, and can be huge fun to drive.
-Yes, sure, worries over battery longevity, public charging infrastructure (there are about 6,000 charging points in the UK, and it feels like most of those are in Zone 1 of the London Underground). and range remain but in our opinion are overstated.
+Yes, sure, worries over battery longevity, public charging infrastructure (there are only about 10,000 charging points in the UK, and it feels like most of those are in Zone 1 of the London Underground). and range remain.
+However, in our opinion, these worries are overstated.

 With government grants available due to their status as zero-emissions rides, the minimal running costs and all manner of hire purchase and rental options, EVs are also much cheaper than some of the headline pricing would suggest.